RNA-FRETools/MASH-FRET/docs/output-files/hist-histograms.md

 [Trace processing](../trace-processing/panels/area-project-management.html#project-list) or
 [Histogram analysis](../histogram-analysis/panels/area-management.html#project-list), and is appended with the extension `_[Ddd]`, where `[Ddd]` is the data type written in the file.

-Data types supported in dwell time files are:
+Data types supported in histogram files are:
 * `I[i]-[L]`: intensities in detection channel indexed `[i]` upon illumination with laser wavelength `[L]` nm
 * `FRET[D]to[A]`: FRET from donor emitter detected in channel indexed `[D]` to acceptor emitter detected in channel indexed `[A]`
 * `S[Eee]`: stoichiometry of emitter detected in channel labelled `[Eee]`